egonzalezt/EFCORE5-Learning/Application/README.md

 ## Notes

-For practical uses on the EfcoreContext.cs will be located the database connection string do not use this practice on your real application for security reasons
+For practical uses on the EfcoreContext.cs will be located the database connection string does not use this practice on your real application for security reasons

 ```csharp
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)